f4iteightiz/ellipse_iso_perimeter/README.md

 f) install pyILPER on your PC (see anaconda package)

-g) transfer the programs from V41 into pyILPER
+g) transfer the programs from V41 into a virtual drive in pyILPER

 h) connect your HP41 with the PC via pilbox.
 Here you can order a pilbox http://www.jeffcalc.hp41.eu/hpil/index.html#pilbox

-i) download the programs from pyILPER into your HP41; then use them
+i) download the programs from pyILPER into your HP41 (see HP-IL commands for downloading programs); then use them

 List of programs; look at the description in the TXT files for using them.